garazdawi/otp/HOWTO/DEVELOPMENT.md

 # Developing Erlang/OTP

-The Erlang/OTP development repository is quite large and make system contains a lot of functionality to help when a developing.
+The Erlang/OTP development repository is quite large and the make system contains a lot of functionality to help when a developing.
 This howto will try to showcase the most important features of the make system.

-The guide is mostly aimed towards development on a Unix platform, but most things should work also work on Windows.
+The guide is mostly aimed towards development on a Unix platform, but most things should work also work using WSL on Windows.

 *WARNING*: the functions mentioned in this guide are not supported.
 This means that they may be removed or changed without prior notice, so do not depend on them in CI.
 For supported make targets see the [Install howto](INSTALL.md) and the [Testing howto](TESTING.md).

-The make system is not as always as robust as one might like, so if for any reason something does not work, try doing a `git clean -Xfdq` and start from the beginning again.
+The make system is not always as robust as one might like, so if for any reason something does not work, try doing a `git clean -Xfdq` and start from the beginning again.
 This normally only needs to be done when you jump in between different git branches, but it can a good thing to